Epoché Psychotherapy

 What are your rates?

 Individual sessions are $175.
-Trauma intensives are $550 (half-day) or $1,100 (full-day).
+When clinically appropriate, 90-minute sessions are prorated from the standard session rate.
 KAP sessions range from $175–500 depending on the type.
 Many clients with in-network insurance pay only a $20–50 copay.
 See complete pricing →

 Do you offer telehealth?